 - Restoration 1 uses the approved CDC and EPA industrial-strength disinfectants to decontaminate and disinfect surfaces.

 - We properly handle hazardous and infectious biohazard waste, such as infected materials

 - Restoration 1’s cleanup technicians are always dressed in fully encapsulated personal protective equipment with a full-face respirator masks

 How You Can Prevent Virus and Disease From Spreading

-Stay Informed.
+Stay Informed and up-to-date.
 We recommend that you check the following resources daily for the most up to date information:

 - Centers for Disease Control: cdc.gov